Dorole/Unity-Project_RPG/README.md

 * How to use animation blend trees
 * How to "portal" between scenes using connected portals
 * How to implement cutscenes
+* How to implement a progression system for levelling up
+* How to understand and work with YAML files
 ***
 What I already knew and used in this project:
 * How to implement character movement